RainingSea/cese/project/website/TripSaver/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "The web application will be developed using Flask as the web framework for Python, which provides a simple way to create web applications.
-HTML will be used for the front-end, with Bootstrap for responsive design.
-The application will utilize local text files for data storage, implementing basic file I/O operations to manage user data and trip information.",
+"Implementation approach": "The web application 'Trip Saver' will be developed using HTML for the front end and Python for the back end.
+User interactions will be handled through HTML forms for registration, login, and trip details input.
+The application will process user inputs using Python, which will manage the logic for transportation suggestions, cost and time estimates, and saving preferred options.
+Data will flow from the user input to the backend logic, which will then read from and write to local text files for data storage.",

-"UI design": "The user interface will consist of the following components:\n1. **Registration Page**: A form with fields for username and password, and a submit button.\n2. **Login Page**: A form similar to the Registration Page for user login.\n3. **Trip Details Input**: A form for entering trip details, including starting point, destination, and travel date, along with a submit button to get transportation options.\n4. **Results Display**: A section to show transportation options with estimated costs and travel times, and buttons to save preferred options.",
+"UI design": "The user interface will consist of the following key components: \n1. **Registration Page**: Contains input fields for username and password, and a 'Register' button. \n2. **Login Page**: Contains input fields for username and password, and a 'Login' button. \n3. **Trip Details Input Form**: Input fields for starting point, destination, and travel date, along with a 'Submit' button to get transportation options. \n4. **Transportation Options Display**: A section to display the suggested transportation options with estimated costs and travel times. \n5. **Comparison Features**: A comparison table or list to allow users to compare different transportation options based on distance, cost, and time. \n6. **Logout Feature**: A 'Logout' button to return users to the Login Page.",

-"Data Storage": "Data will be organized in local text files as follows:\n- `users.txt`: Stores usernames and passwords in the format 'username,password'.\n- `trips.txt`: Stores trip details in the format 'username,starting_point,destination,date,options'.\n- `options.txt`: Stores transportation options in the format 'username,option,cost,time'.",
+"Data Storage": "Data will be stored in local text files, with separate files for different types of data: \n1. `users.txt` for storing user account information (username and password). \n2. `trips.txt` for storing trip details and transportation options.
+This approach facilitates easy data management and retrieval through simple file manipulations in Python, ensuring the application remains lightweight and efficient without the need for a SQL database.",

-"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/trip_input.html", "templates/results.html", "users.txt", "trips.txt", "options.txt"],
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/trip_input.html", "templates/options_display.html", "users.txt", "trips.txt"],

 "Data structures and interfaces": " classDiagram